dennissxz/data-science-handbook/_sources/12-probabilities/13-correlation-and-dependence.md

 ### Correlation

 The correlation of two random variables measures how two or more variables are related or associated to one another.
 There are several correlation coefficients, and the most familiar one is Pearson correlation coefficient.
+We will also cover some rank correlation coefficients.
+Besides, mutual information can also be applied to measure association between two variables, given their distribution functions.

+Note that different correlation coefficients can give different values for the same sample of data.

 #### Pearson Correlation Coefficient